-The Fund seeks to track the investment results of the FTSE World Government Bond Index - Developed Markets Capped Select Index (the "Underlying Index"), which measures the performance of fixed-rate, local currency, investment-grade, sovereign bonds from certain developed markets. and is a subset of the FTSE World Government Bond Index - Developed Markets (WGBI-DM) Index (the "Parent Index").
+The Fund seeks to track the investment results of the FTSE World Government Bond Index - Developed Markets 1-3 Years Capped Select Index (the "Underlying Index"), which measures the performance of fixed-rate, local currency, investment-grade, sovereign bonds from certain developed markets. and is a subset of the FTSE World Government Bond Index - Developed Markets (WGBI-DM) Index (the "Parent Index").
 To be eligible for inclusion in the Underlying Index, the issuing country must be classified by the International Monetary Fund or by the World Bank as a developed country, must meet market accessibility standards (as determined by FTSE Fixed Income LLC (the "Index Provider" or "FTSE")), and must have a minimum market size greater than each of USD 50 billion, EUR 40 billion and IPY 5 trillion.
 Market size is defined as total outstanding market value of eligible securities.
 However, the Underlying Index excludes the U.S. The minimum credit rating for entry to the Underlying Index is A- by Standard & Poor's

-Financial Services LLC ("S&P") and A3 by Moody's Investors Service, Inc. ("Moody's").
-The Underlying Index includes bonds having a remaining maturity greater than one year.
-The market value-based weights of each individual country in the Underlying Index are capped at 21%.
+Financial Services LLC (S&P) and A3 by Moody's Investors Service, Inc. (Moody's).
+The Underlying Index includes bonds having a remaining maturity greater than one year and less than three years.
+The market valuebased weights of each individual country in the Underlying Index are capped at 21%.
 Furthermore, the total market weights of the countries with more than 4.6% market weight in the index cannot exceed 47% of the total index weight.
 Constituent securities of each country are assigned weights in proportion to their market value.
 The Underlying Index is rebalanced on a monthly basis at month end.
-As of October 31, 2020, the Underlying Index was comprised of 757 components.
+As of October 31, 2020, the Underlying Index was comprised of 151 components.